Borislav Ivanov

 Borislav Krastev Ivanov (Борислав Кръстев Иванов; born 21 December 1987) is a Bulgarian chess player.
 During 2012 and 2013 his results improved significantly, and he beat several grandmasters.
-This led to cheating accusations against him, and he was subsequently banned by the Bulgarian Chess Federation in December 2013, and stripped of his FIDE Master title and excluded from FIDE's rating list in January 2014.
+This led to cheating accusations against him, and he was subsequently banned by the Bulgarian Chess Federation in December 2013, stripped of his FIDE Master title and excluded from FIDE's rating list in January 2014.

 Chess career

 Ivanov currently mainly resides in Blagoevgrad, where he was born.
 He was enrolled as a pedagogy student at the South-West University and subsequently studied law at the same university, becoming interested in pursuing a legal career as a result of the chess controversies he had found himself in.
 His first coach was Marin Atanasov from Victory Club in Blagoevgrad and his chess idols are Veselin Topalov and Tigran Petrosyan.
 In August 2012, Ivanov won the Balkan chess festival for non-professionals held in Belogradchik.

 His major breakthrough came at the strong 2012 Zadar Open chess tournament in Croatia held between 16 and 22 December, during which he finished in fourth place after defeating a number of higher-ranked players and also increased his Elo rating by 70 points.
 His tournament record against the grandmasters he faced was 3 wins, 2 draws and 1 loss.
 It was alleged that he had been using outside help, but no evidence was uncovered and Ivanov received an apology and an invitation to future tournaments from the organizers.
 At the time, Ivanov's achievement was lauded by key figures from the Bulgarian Chess Federation and he was personally congratulated by executive director Nikolay Velchev, who saw in him a future member of the Bulgarian national chess team.

 On 14 April 2013, Ivanov defeated grandmaster Kiril Georgiev in a tournament held in Kyustendil, eventually winning the competition after finishing joint first with Grigor Grigorov, scoring 7½/9 points (securing the victory due to tiebreaker criteria).
 Kiril Georgiev alleged irregularities in the nature of Ivanov's tournament play.